Minyon Falls lookout

 - Check the weather before you visit Minyon Falls, as the falls might not be flowing strongly if you are visiting during a dry spell.
 They will be at its most impressive after wet weather.

-The view from Minyon Falls lookout is the best in the area; not only of the falls themselves, but on a clear day you might be lucky to see all the way out to the coast.
+The view from Minyon Falls lookout is the best in the area.
+From the lookout platform you can admire not only the falls themselves and the valley beneath, on a clear day you might be lucky and see all the way out to the coast.

-From the lookout, watch the cascades flow over Minyon Falls to a deep palm-shaded gorge roughly 100m below.
-The tops of the cliffs are forested with Australian eucalypts, like blackbutt and scribbly gum.
-At the base of the falls is a beautiful natural pool that was made for swimming.
+Watch the cascades flow over Minyon Falls to a deep palm-shaded gorge roughly 100m below, and enjoy the sounds of local wildlife, the peaceful ambience and the spectacular natural surroundings.
+The tops of the cliffs are forested with Australian eucalypts, like blackbutt and scribbly gum, and a beautiful pool at the base of the falls is an ideal place to cool off and relax.

-Minyon Falls is a great place for a quick stop, but if you’d like to spend longer at this pretty place, there's a picnic area with plenty of shady trees, barbecues and picnic tables.
-There are also a couple of bushwalks that leave from the picnic area, including Boggy Creek walk, which takes you to Rummery Park campground, and Minyon Falls walking track, which takes you down to the base of the falls.
+Minyon Falls is great for a quick stop, but if you’d like to spend longer at this majestic location there's a picnic area with plenty of shady trees and picnic tables.
+There are also a couple of bushwalks that leave from the picnic area, including Boggy Creek walk which leads to Rummery Park campground, and Minyon Falls walking track which takes you down to the base of the falls.

 Local alerts